 Welcome to the ninth instalment of my long-term BiOrbAir review.
-I planted up my BiOrbAir, a specialised, automated terrarium, designed by Barry Reynolds, from Reef One, on 25th September 2014.
+I planted up my BiOrbAir, a specialised, automated terrarium, designed by Barry Reynolds, on 25th September 2014.
 As this was the first time I had planted a BiOrbAir terrarium, I chose a variety of different plants and ferns to trial, so I could monitor how successfully these plants, each of which have differing requirements, would grow inside the controlled environment of this terrarium.
 During my BiOrbAir review, I have naturally changed the planting inside this terrarium over time, in order to trial a variety of different plants – this terrarium currently features ferns, mosses, and miniature orchids.

 Here’s an up to date photograph of this BiOrbAir terrarium, pictured on the 4th December 2016:

 If you’d like to start from the beginning, you can read the first part of my long-term review of the BiOrbAir here.
 I started writing this first instalment after planting my BiOrbAir in September 2014, I updated my review every month, until April 2015.
 The second part of my review, then continues from May 2015, until October 2015.
 The third part of my review, features updates from November 2015, through to April 2016, and the fourth instalment features updates from from April and May 2016.
 The fifth instalment, continues, with updates from June and July 2016.
 The sixth instalment follows, with updates from July 2016 to September 2016.
 The seventh instalment of my BiOrbAir review features updates from September 2016 to November 2016.
 Then, the eighth part of my review continues with updates from November 2016 to December 2016.
 The ninth instalment continues right here in this review, where you can read updates from December 2016 onwards.